Isangeles/mural/README.md

 Area scripts are stored in `chapters/[chapter id]/areas/[area id]/scripts` directory and started after area change.

+## Documentation
+Source code documentation can be easily browsed with `go doc` command.

 ## Contributing
 You are welcome to contribute to project development.